 Suzanne Roy, Executive Director

-Suzanne Roy, Executive Director, is 25-year animal welfare professional.
-During her career, she worked to improve the plight of elephants, chimpanzees, marine mammals, and other animals both in captivity and in the wild.
+Suzanne Roy, Executive Director, has spent most of her career pursuing her passion for animal protection.
+Over the last 30 years, she has worked to improve the plight of elephants, chimpanzees, marine mammals, and other animals both in captivity and in the wild.

-Prior to entering the animal welfare field, Roy was a political consultant, working on a variety of campaigns from the local state senate to congressional to presidential election bids.
-She currently resides in Davis, CA with her family, including an amazing horse named Cobalt.
+Prior to entering the animal welfare field, Roy was a political consultant, working on a variety of campaigns including as New Hampshire press secretary for Senator Gary Hart’s 1988 presidential bid.
+She currently resides in Davis, CA with her family, including a big gray warmblood horse named Cobalt.